 Refractive lens exchange can be an effective way to permanently correct vision.
 Refractive Lens Exchange treatment (RLE) is a procedure that uses laser technology to replace the eye’s natural lens with an intraocular lens implant.
 RLE with the LenSx® Femtosecond Laser can ultimately prevent presbyopia from causing further vision problems, and may even improve your vision so much that you will not need corrective eyewear to clearly see far or near objects.

 Depending on your eyes, your lifestyle, and your visual needs, our team will determine the best procedure to correct your vision.
 Our surgeons, Alan Faulkner, MD and Neda Nikpoor, MD, will discuss these options with you to create a personalized plan to help you reduce or eliminate your need for glasses.

 What is Vuity?

 Approved by the FDA in October 2021, Vuity is the first prescription eyedrop designed to treat presbyopia – a groundbreaking development in the ophthalmological field.
-Dr. Neda Nikpoor, one of our experienced ophthalmologists, is a consultant and speaker for Allergan, the company which manufactures Vuity, and was involved with the early clinical trials of this treatment, making her highly familiar with its uses and function.
+Dr. Neda Nikpoor, one of our experienced ophthalmologists, is a consultant and speaker for Allergan, the company which manufactures Vuity, making her highly familiar with its uses and function.
 She has been chosen by Allergan to educate Hawaii’s optometrists about this new therapy.